PacoteJS/pacote/packages/bloom-search/README.md

 processed in the same way as the tokens previously added to the index's Bloom filters.
 To help choose the appropriate stemming algorithm, you may pass the `search()` method an optional `language` identifier.

+#### `BloomSearch.load(index: DocumentIndex<Document, SummaryField>[]): void`

+The `load()` method lets you replace the instance's index with an index from another instance.
+Its primary use case is to rehydrate the index from a static file or persisted payload.

+**NB:** Calling this method will not change any other attributes in the instance.
+It is up to developers to ensure that the instances were initialised with compatible options, in particular the `stemmer` function.
+Incompatible `stemmer` implementations may cause matches to not be found in the rehydrated index.

 ## License